 Skip to content

-Arc XP Subscriptions offers an out-of-the box Google Reader Revenue Manager Enterprise integration (formerly known as Subscribe with Google), which allows publishers to provide seamless checkout and entitlement access to their customers.
+Arc XP Subscriptions offers an out-of-the-box Google Reader Revenue Manager (RRM) integration — formerly branded Subscribe with Google (SwG) — that lets publishers provide seamless checkout and entitlement access to their customers.
+While Google manages the subscription, the publisher retains a direct relationship with the subscriber, including access to their email address.

 Integration overview